Assignment 2 File System

 Tags are laid out sequentially in memory with zero padding between each tag.
 The

-first tag is specified to be a CORE
+first tag is specified to be a CORE tag while the final tag is indicated by

 to determine the address of the adjacent ATAG.
 The diagram below depicts the